yellowdog/python-examples-templates/agent-installer/README.md

 The script may need to be adapted for your specific circumstances and choice of Linux distro.

-Java installation can be suppressed if Java (v11 or greater) is already installed, by setting the environment variable `INSTALL_JAVA_11` in the script to anything other than `"TRUE"`.
+Java installation can be suppressed if Java (v11 or greater) is already installed, by setting the environment variable `INSTALL_JAVA` in the script to anything other than `"TRUE"`.
 Note that the Agent startup script expects to find the Java runtime at `/usr/bin/java`.

 ## Modes of Use